You are on http://members.tripod.com/travelromania/i_famousromanians_f.htm

 The Bald Soprano and Other Plays: The Lesson/Jack or the Submission/The Chairs

-Start getting absurd with this volume of Ionesco's works.
-It's witty and humorous and quotable outside the world of the "theater of the absurd."
+Witty and quotable outside the world of the "theater of the absurd."

 Dinu Lipatti

-• Dinu Lipatti (1917-1950)
+• Dinu Lipatti -- The Last Recital

-• Dinu Lipatti -- Notes and Links
+• Dinu Lipatti -- Bach Cantata No. 147

 DINU LIPATTI -- LAST RECITAL